Late Night with Conan O'Brien: Debut

+O'Brien's performance style improved through experience, and he began to receive more favorable reviews and ratings the following year.
+With the ratings gradually improving over the course of two years, Late Night reached a new level of critical and commercial success in 1996; Tom Shales wrote a article entitled "The Late Night Dawning of Conan", and O'Brien received his first Emmy nomination for writing, which he received every year until 2011.

 1996–2000

 In 2000, Richter left Late Night on good terms, to pursue his acting career, a move that emotionally affected O'Brien, as evidenced by Richter's last show.
 The show's comedy bits and banter had usually depended on O'Brien's interaction with Richter.
 O'Brien's wacky non-sequitur comedy became more pronounced as he played all of his comedy and commentary directly to the audience and Max Weinberg instead of towards Richter.

 2001–2009

 In 2002, when time came to renew his contract, O'Brien had notable offers from other networks to defect; Fox was reported to have made particularly strong overtures, pitching him an 11:00 p.m. show.
 O'Brien decided to re-sign with NBC, however, joking that he initially wanted to make a 13-week deal (a nod to his first contract).
 He ultimately signed through 2005, indicating that it was symbolic of surpassing Letterman's run with 12 years of hosting.

 In 2003, O'Brien's own production company, Conaco, was added as a producer of Late Night.
 The show celebrated its 10th anniversary, another milestone that O'Brien said he wanted to achieve with his 2002 contract.
 During the anniversary show, Mr. T handed O'Brien a chain with a large gold "7" on it.

 O'Brien's last season on Late Night attracted an average of 1.98 million viewers, compared to 1.92 million viewers for The Late Late Show with Craig Ferguson.